 Ticket resellers change every year due to the change of location and broadcaster organising the event.

-Public sales would be announced via the official Eurovision website – www.eurovision.tv
+Public sales are always announced via the official Eurovision website – www.eurovision.tv – usually in November/December.

-The 2018 Portugal ticket ballot for our club (OGAE) is however already open.
+The 2018 Portugal ticket ballot for our club (OGAE) is now closed.

 All information is on our page – http://ogaeaustralia.com/ticketing-2018/

-In order to qualify, you must be a financial AND primary member of ESCFAN by 15th September 2017, and advise us that you wish to be on the ballot by 30th September 2017.
+In order to qualify for future ballots, you must be a financial AND primary member of ESCFAN by mid-September and then advise us that you wish to be on the ballot the end of September.